CookieAvenger/Tiny-Manga-Downloader/README.md

 # Tiny-Manga-Downloader

+This project has now been abandoned for the time being thanks to the release of HakuNekoS:https://sourceforge.net/projects/hakuneko/ which I recomend
+If HakuNekoS stops supporting the lastest Ubuntu LTS again, this will be remaintained, although next time most porbably as a java program, not a systems one

 Tiny C program to download manga seires and update already downloaded ones.
 Can save each chapter as a comic book archive, and can delete duplicate images (works for some scanlator images).